 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Three (3) years of experience in a supervisory capacity in the care or treatment of persons with mental retardation or other developmental disabilities.
+Three (3) years of experience in a supervisory capacity in the care or treatment of individuals with an intellectual disability.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-Within State service the following experience may be substituted for the General Experience:
+For state employees the experience below may be substituted for the General Experience:

-1. Three (3) years as a Developmental Services Residential Program Supervisor 1.
+Three (3) years of experience as a Developmental Services Residential Program Supervisor 1.

-2. Two (2) years as a Developmental Services Residential Program Supervisor 2.
+Two (2) years of experience as a Developmental Services Residential Program Supervisor 2.

-3. One (1) year as a Developmental Services Facility Unit Program Manager, Nurse Supervisor or Rehabilitation Therapy Supervisor 1.
+One (1) year of experience as a Developmental Services Facility Unit Program Manager, Nurse Supervisor or Rehabilitation Therapy Supervisor 1.

 JOB CLASS DESIGNATION